 Palouse, Washington 4-day Workshop May 17-20, 2019

 There is a reason photographers flock to The Palouse each spring.
-This lush farming region in Southwest Washington and North Central Idaho was created by wind driven deposits of deep glacial loess (ground rock dust that forms incredible soil).
+This lush farming region in Southeast Washington and North Central Idaho was created by wind driven deposits of deep glacial loess (ground rock dust that forms incredible soil).
 The result is a landscape of undulating dune like patterns of deep greens, yellows and browns dotted with barns small historic towns.
 It’s a bit like Tuscany, but with a Pacific Northwest flair.
 Blend the farming culture with the presence of Washington State University and you have quirky, fun locals in overalls that enjoy a good latte before a fresh, farm to table gourmet breakfast.
 The cultural and photographic opportunities here are never ending.

 Our home base and classroom will be right in the heart of the Palouse in picturesque Colfax, WA.
 We’ll use my 12 passenger Mercedes Sprinter Van (El Jefe) to explore this regions spectacular sights.
 From small farm towns that seem frozen in time to lush rolling hills, high vistas, churning wind turbines and a spectacular raging 200 foot waterfall.
 We’ll photograph this intensely photogenic region.